 What Is Gum Disease?

 Gum disease is a progressive bacterial infection that can lead to damaged gum tissue, bone deterioration, and loss of teeth.
 This disease begins with bleeding and inflammation of the gums caused by bacteria that develops into plaque and tartar buildup on the teeth.
 As gums pull away due to this infection, periodontal pockets form around the teeth, leading to shifting or loosening of the teeth as the bone and gums become damaged.
-Dr. Bang Phan has been practicing dentistry for nearly two decades and is experienced in treating all stages of gum disease.
+B. Phan, D.D.S has been practicing dentistry for nearly two decades and is experienced in treating all stages of gum disease.
 With his professional treatment, gum disease can be effectively managed and the health of your smile restored.

 65 million Americans have some form of gum disease.

 75% of American adults over age 35 have gum disease.